wobsoriano/vue-clerk/docs/getting-started.md

 ## 3. Set your environment variables

-1. If you don't have an `.env.local` file in the root directory of your React project, create one now.
+1. If you don't have an `.env.local` file in the root directory of your Vue project, create one now.

 2. Find your Clerk publishable key.
 If you're signed into Clerk, the `.env.local` snippet below will contain your key.
 Otherwise: